 "The joke was, she couldn't make two sentences meet," said Don Murray, an actor who co-starred with Monroe in the 1956 film Bus Stop.
 Though some chalked it up to a lack of professionalism, others—including Murray—believed it was nerves.
-"For somebody who the camera loved, she was still terrified of going before the camera and broke out in a rash all over her body."

 At $1,267,500, the sheer, spangled dress Monroe wore to sing "Happy Birthday" to JFK in 1962 set the world record for the most expensive piece of clothing ever sold.
 A collectible company purchased it.
 The famous Seven Year Itch dress set a record, too, selling for $4.6 million in 2011.
 Casual attire goes for less, but still fetches more than your average pair of Levi's: Tommy Hilfiger bought her jeans from Otto Preminger's River of No Return for $37,000—and gave them to Britney Spears as a gift.

+Whether or not DiMaggio did get physical with Monroe, their marriage came to an end shortly after The Seven Year Itch incident.
 Monroe filed for divorce on the grounds of "mental cruelty" not long after.